 Brandon is a partner in the Firm’s Intellectual Property & Technology practice.
 His practice is centered on intellectual property counseling, litigation, and diligence.

 Brandon’s background in Electrical and Biomedical Engineering enables him to advise clients across a range of complex technological areas.
 He has tried patent cases relating to pharmaceuticals, medical devices, computers, and software.
 He also advises clients on strategic and business issues related to intellectual property, including portfolio management and valuation and licensing.

 Over the course of his career, Brandon has defended some of Silicon Valley’s most prominent technology companies on patent matters.
-He has successfully represented clients in a variety of intellectual property matters including Internet, data networking, encryption technologies, telecommunications, electrochemical sensors, semiconductors, medical devices and automotive technologies.
-He has also has extensive experience litigating intellectual property cases for life sciences companies, including Hatch-Waxman/ANDA litigation.
+He has successfully represented clients in a variety of intellectual property matters including the Internet, data networking, encryption technologies, telecommunications, electrochemical sensors, semiconductors, medical devices, and automotive technologies.
+He also has extensive experience litigating intellectual property cases for life sciences companies, including Hatch-Waxman/ANDA litigation.

 Brandon has also represented clients in matters before the United States Patent and Trademark Office, including post-grant proceedings under the America Invents Act.

 Brandon was named a Northern California Rising Star for Intellectual Property and Intellectual Property Litigation by Super Lawyers in 2016 and 2017.
 He received his J.D. from Columbia University.
 He holds a M.E.M. and a B.S from Duke University.

 - Broadband iTV, Inc. v.
 Hawaiian Telcom, Inc. et al. (D. Haw.) – Represented Defendant Hawaiian Telcom in multi-defendant patent infringement suit brought by non-practicing entity involving delivery of video-on-demand content over the Internet.
 Obtained summary judgment opinion invalidating all of the asserted claims as unpatentable abstract ideas.